 Textile artifacts are -- quite literally -- all around us; from clothing to carpets to car seats.
 These items are often produced by sophisticated, computer-controlled fabrication machinery.
 In this course we will discuss everywhere code touches textiles fabrication, including design tools, simulators, and machine control languages.
 Students will work on a series of multi-week, open-ended projects, where they use code to create patterns for modern sewing/embroidery, weaving, and knitting machines; and then send these patterns to be fabricated in the textiles lab.
 Students in the 800-level version of the course will be required to create a final project which develops a new algorithm, device, or technique in the realm of textiles fabrication.

 This pandemic-aware iteration of the course will place a greater focus on improvised and virtual textiles fabrication, including visual simulation.
 Students will not work in person with our larger textiles machines; instead they will send pattern files for the instructor to run.
-We may ship around some embroidery machines, depending on circumstances.
+We will also build our own embroidery machines.

 Familiarity with at least one programming language.